 Visitors and potential new members are a great source of new ideas and energy in your church.
 Find out how people want to engage with the church to enhance your programs and the congregation.

 Volunteers are the lifeblood of any church, so surveying them is a smart idea.
-Find out how to find and keep these key members of your church community.
+A volunteer satisfaction survey will help you to identify and retain these vital members of your church community.

-Learn how volunteers found out about opportunities so you can continue or enhance communications intended for volunteers.
+Learn how volunteers found out about opportunities so you can optimize recruitment.

 Why ask this survey question?

-Volunteers will stay in their roles if they’re doing work they feel is important and connected to the church’s mission.
+Volunteers will remain in their roles if they are doing work they feel is important and connected to the church’s mission.

 Why ask this survey question?

 Volunteers want to feel valued by the church and church community.
-Ask how they feel about what they’re getting back.
+Ask if they feel rewarded and appreciated.

 Why ask this survey question?

-Any volunteer has an important role to play.
-Be sure you have them in roles they enjoy and can thrive in.
+Volunteers play an important role in your church.
+Ensure they have roles they enjoy and can thrive in.

 Why ask this survey question?